Post- Money Valuation of Startup

 Discounted Cash Flows

 Another way investors choose to evaluate the startup is through discounted cash flows.
 It is commonly used to determine the money an investor will get from an investment after adjusting the time value of money.
 The Time value method is based on the assumption that the value of a dollar at present is higher than the value of a dollar tomorrow.
-The reason behind this is because you can invest the dollar now.
+The reason behind this is because you can invest the dollar at present.
 The Discounted cash flow method is for investors looking to invest in a startup with an expectation of gaining high returns in the possible future.

 For example, assuming a 10% interest rate, if you have $2 in a savings account in a year, it’s worth will be $2.10.
 Similarly, if you delay payment of $2 this year, the present value of it becomes $1.9.
 It is not in your savings account, so there will not be any interest gained.